niklata/ndhs/README.md

 Set up a configure file.
 See below for more information.
 The default location for a configure file is `/etc/ndhs.conf`.

 Run ndhs.
 Use `ndhs --help` to see all possible options.

-I strongly suggest running ndhs under some sort of process supervision, such as [s6](http://www.skarnet.org/software/s6).
-This will allow for reliable functioning in the case of unforseen or unrecoverable errors.
+I suggest running ndhs under some sort of process supervisor.
+OpenRC can do this via supervise-daemon.
+Other inits such as runit, s6, or systemd can do this natively.

 ## Configuration Format